Creating and saving a chart

 Dimensions mentioned inside the chart creation are not the same as the concepts of database dimensions of SlicingDice (which are groups of columns).
 Check the Measures, dimensions & calculations section for detailed information on dimensions, measures and calculations

-In the Data Visualization tool there are plenty of options for your charts, such as conditional formatting, enabling drill-down, selecting colors and so on.
-You can find all these custom options on the BI Module References.
+In the Reporting & Dashboards tool there are plenty of options for your charts, such as conditional formatting, enabling drill-down, selecting colors and so on.
+You can find all these custom options on the Data Exploration & Visualization Module References.
 For now, the 2 most used options will be presented: data filtering and data sorting.

 Using the data filtering option enables you to select what data you want to show (or not) in your charts.
 Click on the Filters tab during chart creation or edition to start filtering your charts.
 Select type of filter you want to apply to your data by clicking on the corresponding item: